Lebanon: Market Profile

 Major Economic Indicators

 - Lying at the eastern end of the Mediterranean Sea, with Syria to the north and Israel to the south, Lebanon has been at the centre of many Middle East conflicts.
 Following the 1975-90 civil wars, its government stockpiled debt on account of its bid to reconstruct its damaged infrastructure.
-More recently, the Syrian crisis has aggravated Lebanon’s economic plight, with the country receiving an estimated total of 1.5 million refugees since 2011.
-This has further widened fiscal deficits and intensified social unrest.
+The country’s public debt is estimated at more than 150% of GDP in 2017, according to the IMF.
+Seven years into the Syrian crisis, the conflict has aggravated Lebanon’s economic plight, with the country receiving an estimated total of 1.5 million refugees since 2011.
+This has further exacerbated the economic slowdown and intensified social unrest in Lebanon.
+Despite the recovering from its political issue, IMF expects the country’s economic growth to remain low, at around 1.5% in 2018.

-- Lebanon’s central bank continued its stimulus package during Q1 2017 with subsidised loans provided to key sectors such as industry, agriculture and technology in order to spur growth.
-Following its latest consultation with Lebanon, the IMF recommended a consolidation strategy under which Lebanon should work towards fiscal consolidation while putting its debt repayments on a sustainable path.
+- Lebanon’s central bank will continue with its stimulus package in 2018 by providing subsidised loans to key sectors such as industry, agriculture and technology in order to spur growth.
+Following its latest consultation with Lebanon, the IMF recommended a consolidation strategy under which the country should work towards fiscal consolidation while putting its debt repayments on a sustainable path.

-- Lebanon is a net energy importer and has benefited from the drop in oil prices.
-The country import mineral fuels, electrical/electronic and pharmaceutical goods as well as cars, mostly from China, Italy, France, the US and Germany, while exporting jewellery, chemicals and consumer goods, mostly to South Africa, the Gulf states and Switzerland.
+- Lebanon imports mineral fuels, food and beverages, electrical/electronic and pharmaceutical goods as well as cars, mostly from China, Italy, France, the US and Germany, while exports jewellery, chemicals and consumer goods, mostly to South Africa, the Gulf states and Switzerland.
+China has remained the largest import source of Lebanon since 2013.

 - The Investment Development Authority of Lebanon (IDAL) is the investment promotion agency of Lebanon.
 Focused sectors for investment promotion include agriculture, agro industry, industry, information technology, media, technology, telecom and tourism.
 Information on investment climate and incentives provided is available on IDAL’s website.